Comparing Two Proxy Methods for Causal Identification: Introduction

 \subsection{Causal Graphical Models}

-Bayesian networks, represented as directed acyclic graphs (DAGs), offer a structured framework for statistical modeling, where nodes denote random variables and edges encode conditional independence assumptions (i.e., Markov restrictions) \citep{pearl88probabilistic}.
-DAGs may be interpreted causally ~\citep{pearl09causality, spirtes01causation}, encoding counterfactual relationships which enable formal reasoning about causal effects and their identifiability from observed data \citep{richardson13swig}.
+Bayesian networks, represented as directed acyclic graphs (DAGs), offer a structured framework for statistical modeling, where nodes denote random variables and edges encode conditional independence assumptions \citep{pearl88probabilistic}.
+DAGs may be interpreted causally \citep{pearl09causality, spirtes01causation}, encoding counterfactual relationships which enable formal reasoning about causal effects and their identifiability from observed data \citep{richardson13swig}.
 For example, Figure~\ref{fig:1} depicts a simple confounding structure in which a common cause \(C\) influences both treatment \(A\) and outcome \(Y\).
-This structure entails the counterfactual independence statement \(Y(a) \perp\!\!\!\perp A \mid C\), known as conditional ignorability, where $Y(a)$ denotes a \emph{potential outcome} random variable, interpreted to mean ``$Y$ had $A$, possibly contrary to fact, been set to value $a$'' ~\citep{richardson13swig}.
+This structure entails the counterfactual independence statement \(Y(a) \perp\!\!\!\perp A \mid C\), known as conditional ignorability, where $Y(a)$ denotes a \emph{potential outcome} random variable, interpreted to mean ``$Y$ had $A$, possibly contrary to fact, been set to value $a$'' \citep{pearl09causality}.

 The methods we discuss rely on conditional independences and counterfactual assumptions reflected in causal graphical models referenced throughout the paper.
-In these figures, dashed edges (\tikz[baseline={(0,-0.5ex)}]{\draw[dashed,->] (0,0) -- (0.6,0);}) indicate causal relationships that are optional and do not contradict identifying assumptions imposed.
+For an introduction to causal DAGs sufficient to understand this paper, see \citet{elwert2013graphical}.